uswds/uswds-proposals/README.md

 - `Conditionally approved`: The proposed component could be a good fit for the design system, but other work must be completed before development can be scheduled.
   Development for these components will be put on hold until the needed work is finished.
   Once the related work is complete, the component will move to “approved.”
-- `Returned for revision`: The proposed component could be approved with revisions and improvements.
+- `Returned for revision`: The proposed component could be approved with revisions and improvements, but still needs support to make a successful case for inclusion.
-  The USWDS core team determined that the proposal for the component has not yet made a successful case for inclusion.
 - `Will not pursue`: The proposed component is not a good fit for the design system.
   We will neither assign nor develop these components for USWDS.